JIT completes probe into Swati’s misconduct, assets

 The JIT was probing alleged misuse of authority, misconduct and encroachment by the federal minister.
 The Swati appeared before the JIT at the National Accountability Bureau (NAB) headquarters on Wednesday and was questioned for two hours.

-A three-judge bench of the apex court, headed by Chief Justice Mian Saqib Nisar, had taken a suo motu notice of Islamabad IGP Jan Muhammad s abrupt transfer last month.
+A three-judge bench of the apex court headed by Chief Justice Mian Saqib Nisar had taken suo motu notice of Islamabad IGP Jan Muhammad s abrupt transfer last month.

 The IGP was transferred on October 27 after he allegedly refused to take action on a complaint by Swati’s son regarding a fight over purported encroachment with a family at their farmhouse.